xplus2g4/bbdc-bot/README.md

 >Note: TPDS booking not included

+>Note2: Adapted to the new BBDC UI, slot finding implemented, auto-booking W.I.P.

 ## Functionality
 - Periodically check and book practical lessons
 - Send Telegram message when booking is confirmed